3 Key Strategies For Paying Less Taxes In Brooklyn

 TAX-ADVANTAGED ACCOUNT

-Imagine a future where your money grows tax-free, quietly and steadily.
+Tax-advantaged account (also known as a Tax-free account) allows your money to grow tax-free, quietly and steadily.
 Most importantly, it protects your Social Security benefits from being taxed by the IRS.

-Now, the most commonly used tax-free account is the Roth IRA.
+The most commonly known tax-free account is the Roth IRA.

-A Roth IRA is a tax-free retirement account.
-While you don’t get a tax deduction for your contributions now, your money grows tax-free, and you can withdraw it tax-free in retirement as long as you meet specific guidelines.
+In short, for a Roth IRA, while you don’t get a tax deduction for your contributions now, your money grows tax-free, and you can withdraw it tax-free in retirement as long as you meet specific guidelines.

-Additionally, you don’t have to worry about your Social Security being taxed, as the Roth IRA does not count as provisional income.
+Additionally, since a Roth IRA does not count as provisional income, you don’t have to worry about your Social Security being taxed.

-You might wonder, “If it’s so great, why not put all your money in a Roth IRA?”
+“If it’s really that amazing, why not invest all my money in a Roth IRA?”

 The IRS knows how beneficial this arrangement is, which is why they have established limitations to prevent people from overfunding their accounts.